FrederikGJ/bi_eksamen_4_sem/intro_udkast.md

 _European Statistical System Committee, 2017.
 European Statistics Code of Practice for the National Statistical Authorities and Eurostat (EU statistical authority).
 Adopted 16 November 2017. [online] Available at: [[URL](https://ec.europa.eu/eurostat/web/products-catalogues/-/ks-02-18-142)] [12/03/2024]._

-### An epistemological persepctive

-    # - realiability in the project - an epistemological view

 ### Causal Inference based on the data

-    # causal inference (confounders) - RCT needed for someitng approximating a cirtain causal inference

 ### Structure of the project